The GAPS programme at TNG LXXI. A sub-Neptune suitable for atmospheric characterization in a multiplanet and mutually inclined system orbiting the bright K dwarf TOI-5789 (HIP 99452): Data

 \subsubsection{Ground-based photometry}

-We observed a full transit window TOI-5789.01 on UTC 2024 October 07 in Pan-STARRS $z_s$ band from the Las Cumbres Observatory Global Telescope (LCOGT) \citep{Brown:2013} 0.35\,m network node at McDonald Observatory near Fort Davis, Texas, United States (McD).
-The 0.35\,m Planewave Delta Rho 350 telescopes are equipped with a $9576\times6388$ pixels QHY600 CMOS camera having an image scale of $0\farcs73$ per pixel, resulting in a $114\arcmin\times72\arcmin$ full field of view.
+We observed a full transit window of TOI-5789.01 on UTC 2024 October 07 in Pan-STARRS $z_s$ band from the Las Cumbres Observatory Global Telescope (LCOGT) \citep{Brown:2013} 0.35\,m network node at McDonald Observatory near Fort Davis, Texas, United States (McD).
+The 0.35\,m Planewave Delta Rho 350 telescopes are equipped with a $9576\times6388$ pixels QHY600 CMOS camera having an image scale of $0.73\arcsec$ per pixel, resulting in a $114\arcmin\times72\arcmin$ full field of view.
 The images were calibrated by the standard LCOGT {\tt BANZAI} pipeline \citep{McCully:2018}, and differential photometric data were extracted using {\tt AstroImageJ} \citep{Collins:2017}.
 We used circular $11\arcsec$ photometric apertures, which excludes any flux from all known Gaia DR3 catalog neighbors that are bright enough to possibly be the source of the TESS transit detection.
 We observed no significant flux decreases in any of the close stars at the predicted transit time.
+We also checked the available ASAS-SN photometry \citep{Shappee2014, Kochanek2017} for any signals related to the stellar magnetic activity and, in particular, the stellar rotation period, but found none that were significant.